tisbert/relative-date/README.md

 # Help & Improve
 Help is always appreciated.
 Suggestions, ideas or bugs - let me please know by [opening an issue](https://github.com/distantnative/kirby-relativedate/issues).

-In addition, if you think a language is missing and you can help, please provide the following information:
+In addition, if you think a language is missing, [let me know](https://github.com/distantnative/kirby-relativedate/issues/11).
+And if you can even help with the translation, please provide the following information:
 - Words (singular & plural) for second, minute, hour, day, week, month and year
 - Terms that express A) that date & time are in the future (e.g. "1 hour from now") and B) that date & time are in the past (e.g. "3 days ago")
 - Where to put these terms in relation to the date/time-phrase (before, after, in between?)